 When and where can I pick up my puppy?

-- In Waterloo Illinois on February 4th 2017
+- In Waterloo Illinois between February and April of 2018

 Can you deliver my puppy to me?

 - We can hand deliver puppies to you at the airport for an additional $500 fee to cover the cost of an airplane ticket.

 Can I choose the sex of my puppy?

 - No. We want to make sure your dog matches your household.
 Your dog will be chosen for you based on its temperament.